Tips for Sharing a Workspace With Housemates

 Ask your housemates when would be a good time to discuss your shared space in light of the coronavirus.
 Your housemates may be confined indoors with you, but they may not be prepared and emotionally available to talk about the situation right away.
 Communication is different in every home and circumstance.
 Some households feel comfortable talking at dinnertime, while others may use a group chat—do whatever feels best and most helpful for the group.

 When you meet with your housemates, try to be respectful and specific when sharing what you need to be productive at home.
 Be sure to ask them what they need from you, and do your best to accommodate their requests if you’re able.
 Finding compromises and negotiating may be necessary as everyone adapts to this new routine.

-For example, if you have online morning meetings, you could consider asking your housemates to establish “quiet hours” between 9 am to 11 am, and then offer to wear noise-canceling headphones for the rest of your workday so they can play music and talk freely.
-Focusing on your needs instead of other people’s behavior will help make the conversation easier.
+For example, if you have online morning meetings, you could consider asking your housemates to establish “quiet hours” between 9 am to 11 am, and then offer to wear noise-cancelling headphones for the rest of your workday so they can play music and talk freely.
+Focusing on your needs instead of other people’s behaviour will help make the conversation easier.

 2. Share workspaces and resources if possible

 It’s possible that there aren’t enough workspaces for every person in your household to work at the same time.
 Communicate with your housemates about their preferred work setup.
 If there are areas that are more popular, like in front of a large window or on the best lounge chair, try to create a schedule that is fair and equal for everyone.
 You may be able to adjust your schedules to allow for rotating usage of appropriate workspace.